Mahirpunyani/real-time-chat-application/README.md

 This project demonstrates key concepts of event-driven architecture, client-server communication, WebSocket integration, and real-time data exchange.
 It also showcases the implementation of RESTful APIs, dependency management using Maven, and the development of scalable web applications with Spring Boot.

 Key Features -
-Real-time messaging using WebSocket
+Real-time messaging using WebSocket,
-STOMP protocol for efficient message exchange Multi-user chat support
+STOMP protocol for efficient message exchange, Multi-user chat support,
-Instant message broadcasting
+Instant message broadcasting,
-Responsive and user-friendly interface
+Responsive and user-friendly interface,
-Spring Boot-based backend
+Spring Boot-based backend,
 Maven for dependency management

 Technologies Used-
-Java
+Java,
-Spring Boot
+Spring Boot,
-Spring WebSocket
+Spring WebSocket,
-STOMP
+STOMP,
-HTML5
+HTML5,
-CSS3
+CSS3,
-JavaScript
+JavaScript,
-Maven
+Maven,

 Project Status: Successfully developed and tested in a local development environment.
 Deployment to a cloud platform has not been implemented yet.